 If the ball leaves the field it will be replaced on the field by the referee or an assistant referee.
 There is no stoppage in play.
+The positions for replacement of the ball are described in the following with respect to the touch lines and always meant to be in a distance of about 40cm orthogonal to the position on the touch line and inwards to the playing field.

-70 If the whole of the ball passes over a goal line then the ball will be replaced back on the field according to the following rules:
+If the whole of the ball passes over a goal line then the ball will be replaced back on the field according to the following rules: